 1. Apply ice on the bruise

 You should apply the ice cube in circular movements.
-If the cold causes you pain, you should wrap the ice in a fine, clean cloth such as a cloth nappy or dish cloth.
+If the cold causes you pain, you should wrap the ice in a fine, clean cloth such as a dish rag.
 You should apply the ice over the region for 3 to 5 minutes and then wait one hour before repeating the procedure.

 2. Use a warm compress

-To remove bruises that appeared more than 24 hours ago, place a warm water compress on the area so that you can increase local blood circulation and help remove the clots that formed.
-To do this, you should soak a cloth in warm water and then apply it onto the region, letting it act for approximately 20 minutes.
+To remove bruises that appeared more than 24 hours ago, place a warm water compress on the area so that you can increase local blood circulation and help remove any clots that may have formed.
+To do this, you should soak a cloth in warm water and then apply it directly on the region, letting it sit for approximately 20 minutes.
 After one hour, the procedure can be repeated.

-There are packs and compresses that can be placed in the microwave for between 1 and 2 minutes, which can be placed directly on the skin, and which can easily be found in pharmacies and supermarkets.
+There are packs and compresses that can be placed in the microwave for 1 to 2 minutes.
+These can be placed directly on the skin, and can easily be found in pharmacies and supermarkets.

-In addition to arnica ointment, sodium heparin-based ointments such as Thrombophob or Traumeel are great options for removing blood from under your skin, either from the arms, legs or other parts of the body, by fighting symptoms quickly.
-Another often-used ointment to remove purple marks from the skin is Hirudoid, easily found in pharmacies.
+In addition to diclofenac ointment, sodium heparin-based ointments are great options for removing blood from under your skin, either from the arms, legs or other parts of the body.

 Homemade ointments can also be used such as natural aloe vera and arnica gel, which have anti-inflammatory properties and facilitate healing, thereby eliminating the purple bruising.